 - 1. Client working files for each client for the current semester must be stored in the file cabinet in the Graduate Student Workroom. - 2.
+Client working files can be used to store personal notes from data collection, clinical paper materials and notes/test protocols and for diagnostic evaluations. - 3.
 A new folder is created for each semester.
 Folders from previous semesters are maintained if the client is receiving services.
-This cabinet is to be always secured with the padlock. - 3.
-After a clinical faculty approves a lesson plan or SOAP, these are kept in the client's working file.
-These files may not be taken from the clinic.
-All lesson plans and treatment results (SOAPs) must be in reverse chronological sequence (most recent on top). - 4.
-The calendar in the working files must be completed after each session. - 5.
-Test protocols can be kept in the working file but must be transferred to the main file when the final copy of the diagnostic report has been approved and the protocols are recorded in pen. - 6.
-The information in the working folder supports the services provided and the billing.
-The information must be accurate and complete.
+This cabinet is to be always secured with the padlock. - 4.
+Test protocols after a diagnostic can be kept in the working file but should be scanned and filed to Clinic Note by the graduate student when the final copy of the diagnostic report has been approved and the protocols are recorded in pen and scoring accuracy checked for accuracy and signed off by the supervisor.